 Whether you’re looking to wow your Valentine’s date with your culinary skills and a romantic meal for two, or simply want to avoid the formality of a restaurant setting, here at olive we have crafted perfect menus for every situation.

 Left it to the last minute?
 Fear not!
 Our collection of quick romantic recipes will take you no time at all to rustle up.
 Or perhaps you’re embracing Galentine’s Day and hosting a girls night in?
-Look no further than these Valentine’s Day dinner recipes, featuring everything from grilled oysters and champagne cocktails to a romantic steak dinner, tear-and-share garlic bread and self-saucing chocolate pudding.
+Look no further than these Valentine’s Day dinner recipes, featuring everything from grilled oysters and champagne cocktails to a romantic steak dinner, cheesy garlic bread and self-saucing chocolate pudding.
+If you’re stuck on what to get your loved ones this year, check out our guide on the best food gifts for Valentine’s Day, here

 Looking to impress

-Want to wow your Valentine with your culinary expertise and sophisticated style?
-Look no further than this classic menu, featuring oysters, steak and rich dark chocolate
+Want to wow your Valentine with your culinary expertise and sophisticated style this Valentine’s Day?
+Look no further than this classic menu, featuring oysters, steak and rich dark chocolate.
+If you’re looking for more showstopping dinner party main course, check out our guide, here

-Get your evening off to a sparkling start with these striking champagne cocktails
+Get your romantic Valentine’s evening off to a sparkling start with these striking champagne cocktails.
+If you’re looking for more Champagne cocktail ideas, read our guide, here

 Long term relationship

-Surprise that special someone and remind them just how much they mean to you with this menu that avoids conventional options while oozing refinement and sincerity
+Surprise that special someone and remind them just how much they mean to you with this menu that avoids conventional options while oozing refinement and sincerity.
+If you’re looking for an alternative main course and want to jazz up a bowl of pasta, check out our guide to posh pasta recipes

-Simple to whip up, the lesser-known aphrodisiac quality of figs suggests subtle but sophisticated romance
+Simple to whip up, the lesser-known aphrodisiac quality of figs suggests subtle but sophisticated romance.
+A cute and colourful Valentine’s Day idea.

-End your evening on a luxurious note with these plump pears poached in sweet sparkling wine and drenched in hot chocolate sauce
+End your evening on a luxurious note with these light-as-air soufflés made with pistachio paste and white chocolate ganache.

 Fun and light hearted

 New relationships can be tricky on Valentine’s Day.
-If you want to keep things casual and light-hearted, try out this colourful menu, which steers clear of all the traditional stereotypes
+If you want to keep things casual and light-hearted, try out this colourful menu, which steers clear of all the traditional stereotypes.
+If you want to get hands on in the kitchen, check out our guide to the best pizza recipes, here

-Easy to prepare in advance, these white chocolate, orange and raspberry pots are given an unexpected twist with a dash of Cointreau
+Easy to prepare in advance, these olive oil chocolate pots with orange and sea salt are an indulgent dessert with a sweet freshness from the orange.

 Fancy treating your guest to gourmet restaurant-style food but want to stay in the intimate setting of your own home?
-If you’ve got all day to prepare, take a look at these fancy recipes from restaurants around the country
+If you’ve got all day to prepare, take a look at these fancy recipes from restaurants around the country.
+Take you cooking to the next level with our dinner party menu from Tommy Banks, here

 Left it to the last minute

 Somehow missed the stands of heart-shaped chocolates at the end of every supermarket aisle?
 Restaurant double booked?
-Fear not!
-Olive is here to save the day with our menu requiring as little preparation time as possible
+Fear not! olive is here to save the day with our menu requiring as little preparation time as possible.
+If you need a speedy meal in only 15 minutes, check out our guide to our 29 quickest recipes, here

 Need to buy yourself a few extra minutes?
-Whip up this cocktail to delight your guest while you finish off in the kitchen
+Whip up this fruity cocktail to delight your guest while you finish off in the kitchen.

 Being single is no reason to wallow on Valentine’s Day.
-Get your closest girlfriends together for a night of indulgence and fun, and let them know how much they mean to you
+Get your closest girlfriends together for a night of indulgence and fun, and let them know how much they mean to you.
+If you need some extra indulgence in your evening, check out our guide to the best macaroni and cheese recipes, here

 Valentine’s Day is the perfect excuse to get all your single ladies together… and the best thing is garlic isn’t off limits!